Operation Bootstrap

-Operation Bootstrap (Operación Manos a la Obra) is the name given to a series of projects which transformed the economy of Puerto Rico into an industrial and developed one.
-The federal government of the United States together with what is known today as the Puerto Rico Industrial Development Company set forth a series of ambitious economical projects that evolved Puerto Rico into an industrial high-income territory compared to the region.
-Bootstrap is still considered the economic model of Puerto Rico as the island has still not been able to evolve into a knowledge economy.
+Operation Bootstrap (Operación Manos a la Obra) is the name given to a series of projects which industrialized the economy of Puerto Rico.
+The government of the United States, together with what is known today as the Puerto Rico Industrial Development Company, set forth a series of ambitious economical projects that evolved Puerto Rico into an industrial high-income territory compared to the region.
+Bootstrap is still considered to be the foundation of Puerto Rico's economic model.
 (Note: FPH (in Spanish) "[...] nuestro actual modelo económico continúa fundamentado en los principios establecidos por Operación Manos a la Obra.")

 History

-The island's traditional economy was based around sugarcane plantations; of the 516,730 jobs on the island in 1940, almost half of them were agriculture-based, with 124,076 of these based on sugar-cane farms.
+Puerto Rico's traditional economy was based around sugarcane plantations; of the 516,730 jobs on the island in 1940, almost half were agriculture-based, with 124,076 of these based on sugarcane farms.
 However, Esteban Bird described in detail the misgivings of the sugarcane industry and the monoculture economy in general.
-By the middle of the twentieth century it remained one of the poorest in the Caribbean.
-After possession of the island was transferred to the United States in 1898 after the Spanish-American War, it remained mostly neglected.
-Conditions in Puerto Rico worsened during the world wars, after years of neglect.
-Pressure grew in the U.S. to address the worsening situation, influenced by journalists like John Gunther who described the island in 1941 as such:
+After possession was transferred to the United States in 1898 following the Spanish-American War, it was mostly neglected.
+Conditions in Puerto Rico worsened during the World Wars, and by the middle of the twentieth century it was one of the poorest islands in the Caribbean.
+Pressure grew in the U.S. to address the worsening situation, influenced by journalists like John Gunther, who described the island in 1941:

 "I saw, in short, misery, disease, squalor, filth.
 It would be lamentable enough to see this anywhere...to see it on American territory...is a paralyzing jolt to anyone who believes in American standards of progress and civilization."

-In May 1947, the Puerto Rican legislature passed the Industrial Incentives Act eliminating all corporate taxes, to encourage U.S. investment in industry.
+In May 1947, the Puerto Rican legislature passed the Industrial Incentives Act. eliminating all corporate taxes, to encourage U.S. investment in industry.
 The initiative granted private and foreign investment a ten year period of exemption from taxes on many of the expenses for businesses involved in the industrial economy.
 These exemptions included: